 Get a job as a virtual assistant, and you will not be bored.
 A virtual assistant does a variety of tasks.
 You can do design work, post on social media, answer emails, and more.
 You are mainly helping small business owners with their daily tasks without leaving your own house.

 You don’t need to be 18 to be a virtual assistant.
 A great platform to check out is FlexJobs, where you can start working as soon as you match with a client.

 12. Pinterest Virtual Assistant

-If you want to become a high paid virtual assistant, it’s good to specialize in a specific niche.
+If you want to become a high-paid virtual assistant, it’s good to specialize in a specific niche.
 For example, Pinterest Virtual Assistant pays very well.
-My friend Kristin is an expert in that area and have a Pinterest Virtual Assistant webinar for FREE.
+My friend Kristin is an expert in that area and has a Pinterest Virtual Assistant webinar for FREE.

 With this free training, you will learn all the basics that you need to start with your own Pinterest VA business.

 Starting your own YouTube channel can be a lot of fun.
 If you don’t just want to start it yourself, you can consider forming one with your friends.

 Starting a YouTube channel is also a long-term game, as you first need to build an audience before making any money.
 The younger you start, the better.
 It is also an easy way to make money as a kid.
 You will have more subscribers over time, and your income will grow exponentially.